 Updates to the County's Face Mask Ordinance

-SEPT.
-15, 2021: Face coverings are required inside most commercial establishments in unincorporated Richland County for people 11 years and older.
-Richland County Council adopted an emergency ordinance following the recent surge of the delta coronavirus variant.
-The ordinance is set to expire Nov.
-14.
+Council first adopted the emergency ordinance in September following the recent surge of the delta coronavirus variant.
+The ordinance is set to expire Jan.
+10, 2022.

 In response to rising cases of the coronavirus delta variant in the community, on Aug.
 16, 2021, Richland County Council adopted an emergency ordinance requiring face coverings to be worn in school buildings and day cares to slow the spread of the disease.
 Because of a state Supreme Court ruling, Richland County said it would no longer enforce the ordinance as of Sept.
 2, 2021.